 St. John’s wort as a potential migraine treatment

-St. John’s wort has been used as medicine for centuries.
+St. John’s wort (Hypericum perforatum) has been used as medicine for centuries.
 Recent studies suggest it may be a potential treatment for migraine.
 Traditionally a tonic herb for conditions such as anxiety, insomnia, and depression.
 It has lots of other potential medicinal uses.
 For instance, it helps to relieve headaches, nerve pain, fights viral infections and improves wound healing.

 What’s more, research supports many of the traditional uses.
 Studies show that St. John’s wort is as effective as standard drugs for mild to moderate depression.
 It also has a low incidence of side effects.